liuyao12/pytorch-cifar/README.md

 A quick summary of ConvNets from a Partial Differential Equations (PDE) point of view.
 For details, see my [notebook](https://observablehq.com/@liuyao12/neural-networks-and-partial-differential-equations) on observable.

-neural network | heat equation
+neural network | "heat" equation
 :----:|:-------:
 input layer | initial condition feed forward | solving the equation